 On the other side of the road, the Museum of Ingenuity J. Armand Bombardier captures the passion of a lifetime: it portrays the life of a man fascinated by mechanics and vehicles, all while bringing into the light all the intelligence, perseverance and creativity behind the evolution of various modes of transportation.
 Due to its vast cultural and educational content, the Museum welcomes nearly 35 000 visitors each year.

-Over the years, the J. Armand Bombardier Foundation has outstretched its realm of impact far from its birthplace by supporting community-led initiatives throughout Canada.
+Over the years, the Fondation J. Armand Bombardier has outstretched its realm of impact far from its birthplace by supporting community-led initiatives throughout Canada.
 Combining its philanthropic approach based on active listening and proximity with its capacity reinforcement program, Philagora, the Foundation benefits from an excellent positioning in the third sector.
 Since its founding, the Foundation has granted 154M$ to over 2600 organizations.